Book Publishing Program

 Our books are professionally designed, both interiors and jackets, professionally edited, copyedited, and proofread.
 When WTAW Press contracts for these jobs, we strive to hire professionals who identify with groups who’ve been traditionally underrepresented in publishing, prioritizing BIPOC.

-Each manuscript is carefully, thoroughly, and sensitively edited, and requires an author’s collaboration and commitment to the process.
+Each manuscript selected for publication is carefully, thoroughly, and sensitively edited, and requires an author’s collaboration and commitment to the editing process.
 When appropriate, we employ sensitivity readers to advise us on manuscripts under consideration.
-WTAW Press will only publish books that make us proud—that's our return on investment of a true labor of love.
+WTAW Press will only publish books that make us proud — that's our return on investment of a true labor of love.